fool1280/howdy-hack-2021/README.md

     3. `pip install -r requirements.txt` to install the required dependencies
     4. `cd server_fer` to navigate to the server_fer folder
     5. `python manage.py runserver` to initiate the back end server.

+## Reference
+We would like to give a very special thank to Justin Shenk, who made all of this possible.
+Your pretrained model is goat 🐐.
+Here is his repo: https://github.com/justinshenk/fer